-- Resignations initiated through the first 5 class days of a full semester will result in a 100% refund of refundable fees. - Summer, Fall A or B-Term, or Spring A or B-Term resignations initiated through the first 3 class days will result in a 100% refund of refundable fees.
-(Summer A or B-Term initiated through the first 2 class days.) - If a student registered for a full-term and/or A-Term AND also a B-Term course and resigns or drops from the B-Term course no later than the third day of B-Term, a full refund is due for the B-Term course. - Schedule changes initiated through the first 5 days of a full semester and 3 days in Summer, Fall A or B-Term, Spring A or B-Term, will result in a 100% refund in the difference of fees.
+Resignations initiated through the first ten class days of a full semester and seven class days for Fall A or B-Term or Spring A or B-Term, will result in a 100% refund of refundable fees.

-2006-2007 Fees and Expenses

-(Summer A or B-Term initiated through the first 2 class days.)
+Summer resignations initiated through the first

-Students who made schedule changes or resign will receive a notice from Accounting concerning any refunds or any balances due the University.
+five class days and four class days for Summer A or B-Term, will result in a 100% refund of refundable fees.

+If a student registered for a full-term and/or A-

+Term and also a B-Term course and resigns or drops the B-Term course no later than the seventh class day of B-Term, a full refund of refundable fees is due for the B-Term course.

-- 3. Resignations or schedule changes initiated during class days 6-14 of a regular semester or class days 4-7 of Summer, Fall A or B-Term, will result in a 50% refund of refundable fees.
-(Summer A or B-Term class days 3-4.) - 4.
-After class day 14 of a regular semester or class day 7 of a summer or half-term (A or B) NO REFUNDS will be given.
-(Summer A or B-Term B after class day 4) - 5.
-The application fee, registration fee, late registration fee, and international student fee are non-refundable. - 6.
+- 2. Schedule changes initiated through the first ten class days of a full semester and seven class days for Fall A or B-Term or Spring A or B-Term, will result in a 100% refund in the difference of fees.
+Schedule changes initiated through the first five class days in Summer and four class days for Summer A or B-Term, will result in a 100% refund in the difference of fees. - 3.
+After class day ten of a full semester and class day seven for Fall A or B-Term or Spring A or B-Term, NO REFUNDS will be given.
+After class day five for Summer and class day four for Summer A or B-Term, NO REFUNDS will be given. - 4.
+The application fee, registration fee, late registration fee, mandatory fees, and international student fee are non-refundable. - 5.
 The application for graduation fee is nonrefundable and not transferable to a future semester.
 In the event that an applicant fails to complete requirements for graduation, this fee will be forfeited and the student will be required to submit a new Application for Candidacy form along with the applicable fee.

 Students attending LSUA and receiving Title IV assistance (Federal Financial Aid) will have a portion of their tuition refunded to Title IV if they withdraw from the University during the first 60% of the enrollment period.
+Students who withdraw during the first 60% of the enrollment period will be considered to have not earned all or a portion of the financial aid funds they received, and will incur a financial obligation for any unearned funds received.